-The proposed model is a modest center-style facility, featuring up to four classrooms fully equipped to deliver online or hybrid course offerings and three offices, with storage space.
-The center would be staffed by 3 FTEs, a full-time site manager, a student support staff person, and a clerical support staff person.
+The proposed model is a modest center-style facility, featuring up to four classrooms fully equipped to deliver online or hybrid course offerings, three offices, and storage space.
+The center would be staffed by three FTEs, a full-time site manager, a student support staff person, and a clerical support staff person.
 The site would also pursue contract services - likely for IT support and potentially for other services such as marketing.
 The location should be in an area that functions as a transportation hub with adequate parking facilities and public bus options if possible.

-The center should be managed by a "lead provider" - ideally a two-year institution that could manage student services throughout their students' lifecycle and avoid conflicts of interest in the situation where programs from different institutions are offered at the center.
-Perhaps most critically, the site manager would be responsible for assessing community need and identifying and matching cohorts and programs (similar to the Muckleshoot Tribal College model).
+The center should be managed by a "lead provider" - ideally a two-year institution that could manage student services throughout the student lifecycle and avoids conflicts of interest should multiple institutions offer programs at the center.
+Perhaps most critically, the site manager would be responsible for assessing community need and for identifying and matching cohorts and programs (similar to the Muckleshoot Tribal College model).
 Program offerings could be face-to-face, hybrid, or online.
-In addition, the center would be equipped to offer a range of programs as needed - for example shifting program offerings once a particular local need was filled.
-Based on this structure, the costs are estimated in Table 26.
+In addition, the center would be equipped to offer a range of programs as needed - for example shifting program offerings once a particular local need has been filled.
+Based on this structure, the costs are estimated in Table 27.

-Table 26.
+Table 27.
 Cost Estimates for Suggested Model

-Cost Drivers Cost/Unit Assumptions Total Cost/Year 4 Classrooms (600 ft 2) Space \$30/ft 2 3 Offices (120 ft 2) \$138,450 \$30/ft 2 Storage (240 ft 2) Non-assignable Space (35% of - total space) Equipment \$200,000/ 4 Fully Equipped Classrooms & classroom/5 Equipment for site Staff \$160,000 Technology years of use Equipment for site stan Personnel \$150,000 Site Manager (Salary + \$60,000 Clerical Staff Person \$310,000 benefits) \$100,000 Student Support Professional Contract Services\$44,800IT Suppor etc. IT Support, Marketing Costs, 3 \$40,000 (IT) +\$120/student (Marketing) TOTAL ONGOING ANNUAL COSTS \$653,250
+Cost Drivers Cost/Unit Assumptions Total Cost/Year Space \$30/ft2 4 Classrooms (600 ft2) 3 Offices (120 ft2) Storage (240 ft2) Non-assignable Space (35% of total space) \$138,450 Equipment and Technology \$200,000/ classroom/5 years of use 4 Fully Equipped Classrooms Equipment for Site Staff \$160,000 Personnel (Salary + benefits) \$150,000 \$60,000 \$100,000 Site Manager Clerical Staff Person Student Support Professional \$310,000 Contract Services \$44,800 IT Support, Marketing Costs,62 etc. \$40,000 (IT) +\$120/student (Marketing) TOTAL ONGOING BASE ANNUAL COSTS \$653,250